sonata-project/SonataBlockBundle/UPGRADE-4.0.md

 ## Block id

-If you have created a custom `AbstractBlockService` you must now implement the new constructor, because all blocks use the service id as the block id now.
+If you have created a custom `AbstractBlockService` you must implement the new constructor, because all blocks use the service id as the block id.

 ## Block constructor